 Prescription Drug Wholesale Acquisition Cost (WAC) Increases

 The Office of Statewide Health Planning and Development (OSHPD) has released to the public the mandatory reporting of information related to increases to the wholesale acquisition cost (WAC) of prescription drugs by drug product as identified by the drug product’s National Drug Code (NDC).
 Health and Safety Code §127679 requires prescription drug manufacturers to report quarterly specified WAC increases of more than 16%, beginning January 1, 2019.
-This public release includes all the required information submitted by prescription drug manufacturers for specified WAC increases reported through the second quarter of 2019.
+The current public release includes all the data in completed reports submitted as of April 3, 2020 by prescription drug manufacturers for specified WAC increases with effective dates for all four quarters of 2019.

 For a full list of the information of WAC increases collected by OSHPD, see the data format and file specifications.